fabiosantoscode/blog/content/blog/2020-03-11-march-20-dvc-heartbeat copy.md

 link="blog.dvc.org"
 image="/uploads/images/2020-03-11/aita_sm.png"/>

-That's all for now- thanks for reading, and be in touch on our [GitHub](https://github.com/iterative/dvc), [Twitter](https://twitter.com/dvcorg), and
+That's all for now—thanks for reading, and be in touch on our [GitHub](https://github.com/iterative/dvc), [Twitter](https://twitter.com/dvcorg), and
 [Discord channel](https://dvc.org/chat).